-At one point in my life, I spoke with a southern accent for two weeks.
+At one point in my life, I spoke with a southern accent and made Buttermilk Biscuits everyday for two weeks.
 Why?
 Because I thought it was cool.
 I often try to convince myself that I was switched as a baby; and my real mother is from the South (I only do this because I have nothing better to do).
 Sadly, I burst my own bubble by staring in the mirror to always come to the same conclusion, “Eh, you couldn’t have been switched- you have a ‘Siddiqi’ nose!”

 Although I may not be from the south (Hi, My Imaginary Southern Mom!), my appetite screams for southern cookin’, y’all (okay, I’ll stop).
 To me, southern food is pure American comfort food without a lot of fuss and a sink full of dishes.